KatayounEshkofti/WWPS-Diagnostics/README.md

-# Physics-Enhanced Wastewater Pump Station Simulator
+# Modeling and Physics-Enhanced Fault Detection in Wastewater Pump Stations

 This repository contains the code accompanying the paper "Modeling and Physics-Enhanced Fault Detection in Wastewater Pump Stations".